-Whether you visit Wadi Rum desert for a trekking tour or another type of trip, there are many reasons to choose autumn as your favourite time to visit Wadi Rum desert.
+Whether you visit Wadi Rum desert for a trekking tour or another type of trip, there are many reasons to choose autumn as your favorite time to visit Wadi Rum desert.
 Autumn is roughly from September to November.
 In this blog, we will give you five reasons.

 #1 Nice and pleasant daytime temperatures

-Just like spring, autumn is also the period of the pleasant temperatures.
+Just like spring, autumn is also the period of pleasant temperatures.
 The summer heat is gone, and the winter cold is months away.
 With temperatures anywhere between 20 and 32 degrees and 8 to 11 hours of sun, it is an excellent time of year to go on a tour in the desert.
 Do you want to learn more about our desert climate and seasons?
 Read our blog ‘An interesting insight into Wadi Rum climate and seasons‘.

 #2 Clear skies: the dream of every photographer

 In areas like Wadi Rum, a clear sky can make the difference between a view being beautiful and striking.
 With summer the ‘khamsin’ (hot, dry and dusty winds) leaves.
 Therefore in autumn, the dust is limited.
-The skies are often clear and sometimes a few clouds.
+The skies are often bright and sometimes a few clouds.
 These weather conditions make this time of year the ideal time to visit for photographers.